cmd-stream/cmd-stream-go/README.md

 ```

 ## Reconect
-`client.NewDefReconnect()` will create a client that attempts to reconnect to
+`client.NewDefReconnect()` creates a client that attempts to reconnect to the
-the server if the connection is lost.
-This can happen while sending a command -
+server if the connection is lost.
+This may occur while sending a command -
 we'll get an error, or while waiting for the result - we will not be sure
 whether the command was executed on the server or not.

-In both cases, after a while, we can try to send the command again (idempotent
+In both cases, after some time, we can try to resend the command (idempotent
 command).
 If the connection is restored, normal operation will continue,
 otherwise we will get the error again.

-Regarding the time interval before retrying, it is better to choose it randomly
+When deciding on the retry interval, it is advisable to randomize it for each
-for each goroutine to avoid overloading the server with a large number of
+goroutine to prevent overloading the server with a large number of
 simultaneously sent commands.

 # Server
-Before starting to receive commands, the server sends to the client system
+Before receiving commands, the server sends system data to the client:
-data: `ServerInfo` and `ServerSettings`.
-With `ServerInfo`, the client can
+`ServerInfo` and `ServerSettings`.
+Using `ServerInfo`, the client can
-determine  its compatibility with the server, for example, whether it and the
+determine  its compatibility with the server, for instance, whether they both
-server support the same set of commands. `ServerSettings`, in turn, contains the
+support the same set of commands. `ServerSettings`, on the other hand, contains
-desired settings for interacting with the server.
+the preferred configuration for interacting with the server.

-A few words about commands execution:
+A few words about command execution:
 - Each command is executed by a single `Invoker` (it should be thread-safe) in
   a separete goroutine.
-- There is a default `Invoker`, but you can specify your own.
+- There is a default `Invoker`, but you can provide your own.
-- Command can send back several results.
-They all will be delivered to the
+- A command can send back multiple results, all of which will be delivered to
-  client in order.
+  the client in order.

 ## Configuration
 Server configuration options include (and not only):
-- FirstConnTimeout - the server will close if it does not receive the first
+- FirstConnTimeout - Specifies the time limit for receiving the first
-  connection during this time.
+  connection.
+If the server does not receive a connection within this time, it
+  will close.
-- WorkersCount - each connection to the client is processed on the server by one
+- WorkersCount - Each connection is processed by one `Worker`, so this parameter
-  `Worker`.
-That is, this parameter sets the maximum number of simultaneous
+  determines the maximum number of simultaneous clients that the server can
-  clients of the server.
+  handle.
-- LostConnCallback - called when the server loses connection with the client.
+- LostConnCallback - A callback function triggered when the server loses its
+  connection with a client.
-- ReceiveTimeout - if the server has not received any commands from the client
+- ReceiveTimeout - Specifies the maximum duration the server will wait for a
+  command from a client.
+If no one command is received within this time, the
-  during this time, it closes the connection.
+  server will close the connection.

 ## Command Size Restriction
 The server may ask the client not to send too large commands.